Journeyman-Joe/GitHub-and-Android-Studio/index.md

 `git remote remove origin`

-And start composing a new connection by typing `git remote add origin` typing a space, and "Pasting" in the contents of the clipboard.
+And start composing a new connection by typing `git remote add origin`, typing a space, and "Pasting" in the contents of the clipboard.
 It should look like this:

 `git remote add origin https://ghp_PersonalAccessTokenForAnArbitraryxyz@github.com/xenon/`

-Next, type `PowerPlay.git`:
+Next, on the same line, type `PowerPlay.git`:

 `git remote add origin https://ghp_PersonalAccessTokenForAnArbitraryxyz@github.com/xenon/PowerPlay.git`